automator-plus/tutorials/README.md

  The <a href='https://github.com/Adobe-CEP/CEP-Resources'>Adobe Common Extensibility Platform (CEP)</a> allows us a way to program commands and actions directly into any Adobe Creative Cloud applications using a HTML5/JavaScript interface model.
 What this means is that with some HTML, CSS and JavaScript code you can interact with the Adobe applications and gain some super powers.

-### Tutorials
+## Tutorials

-We've got a YouTube playlist with all the videos for the following tutorials:
+Check out our YouTube channel <a href='https://www.youtube.com/channel/UCZ37VRaNmWZ3ba0xQ2bsbOw'>here</a> with videos for the following tutorials:

 + <a href="./CEP/getting-started-with-the-adobe-premiere-pro-api/getting-started-with-the-adobe-premiere-pro-api.md">Getting Started with the Adobe Premiere Pro API</a>
 + <a href="./CEP/adobe-extendscript-programming-basics/adobe-extendscript-programming-basics.md">Adobe ExtendScript Programming Basics</a>
 + <a href="./CEP/debugging-the-adobe-premiere-pro-api/debugging-the-adobe-premiere-pro-api.md">Debugging the Adobe Premiere Pro API</a>

+## Quickies

+We've also got tutorials on <a href='https://www.youtube.com/channel/UCZ37VRaNmWZ3ba0xQ2bsbOw'>our YouTube channel</a> for the following quickies:

-+ <a href="./CEP/adobe-premiere-pro-API-objects/adobe-premiere-pro-API-objects.md">Adobe Premiere Pro API Objects</a>
++ <a href='https://github.com/automator-plus/tutorials/blob/master/CEP/quickies/insertClip.jsx'>How to Insert a Clip in Premiere Pro</a>